Acts 24

 People in this chapter

-1And after five days Ananias the high priest descended with the elders, and with a certain orator named Tertullus; who informed the governor against Paul.
-2And when he was called forth, Tertullus began to accuse him, saying, Seeing that by thee we enjoy great quietness, and that very worthy deeds are done unto this nation by thy providence, 3We accept it always and in all places, most noble Felix, with all thankfulness.
+1And after five days Ananias the high priest descended with the elders, and with a certain orator named Tertullus, who informed the governor against Paul.
+2And when he was called forth, Tertullus began to accuse him, saying, Seeing that by thee we enjoy great quietness, and that very worthy deeds are done unto this nation by thy providence, 3We accept it always, and in all places, most noble Felix, with all thankfulness.
 4Notwithstanding, that I be not further tedious unto thee, I pray thee that thou wouldest hear us of thy clemency a few words.
-5For we have found this man a pestilent fellow, and a mover of sedition among all the Jews throughout the world, and a ringleader of the sect of the Nazarenes: 6Who also hath gone about to profane the temple: whom we took, and would have judged according to our law.
-7But the chief captain Lysias came upon us, and with great violence took him away out of our hands, 8Commanding his accusers to come unto thee: by examining of whom thyself mayest take knowledge of all these things, whereof we accuse him.
-9And the Jews also assented, saying that these things were so.

 Tertullus is a professional speaker hired to present the Jewish council's case to Felix.
 He is not a believer; he does not care about the real charge.
 He is skilled at making whatever case he is paid to make.
 His appearance here signals that the Jewish leaders are taking Paul seriously enough to employ costly rhetoric.

-Notice where Tertullus begins - not with Paul, but with Felix.
+Notice where Tertullus begins - with Felix.
 He flatters the governor, tells him how well the province runs, how thankful the Jews are for his clemency.
 This is the classical orator's opening move: establish rapport with the judge before you make your case.
 It is cynical and effective.

 Paul begins where Tertullus began - with respect for the judge.
-But Paul's respect is not flattery.
-It is genuine acknowledgment that Felix has years of experience discerning truth.
-Paul appeals to Felix's wisdom and judgment, not to his vanity.
+But Paul's respect is genuine acknowledgment that Felix has years of experience discerning truth.
+Paul appeals to Felix's wisdom and judgment.

 This is one of the most striking moments in Acts.
-Paul names his faith with the very word his enemies use against him.
+Paul takes the very word his enemies throw at him and wears it.
 They call it "heresy" - a strange sect, a dangerous deviation.
-Paul says yes, that is what I am.
-But he redefines it: this "way" worships the God of Abraham, Isaac, and Jacob.
+Paul says yes, that is what I am, and then he redefines it.
+This Way worships the God of Abraham, Isaac, and Jacob.
 It believes everything the law and prophets say.
-It is not a new religion; it is the continuation of Israel's faith, now opened to see that Jesus is the fulfillment the prophets promised.
-The word "heresy" loses its sting when Paul owns it and transforms it.
+It is Israel's own faith, now opened to see that Jesus is the One the prophets promised.
+The slur loses its sting the moment he owns it.

 Paul exercises himself - he practices, he trains, he disciplines himself - to have a conscience void of offence.
-This is not passive.
-It is active work.
-A conscience void of offence is not perfection; it is a commitment to live with awareness, to check yourself against your own measure of right and wrong, to keep your conscience clear before God and before the people around you.
+This is active work.
+A conscience void of offence is a commitment to live with awareness, to check yourself against your own measure of right and wrong, to keep your conscience clear before God and before the people around you.

 Acts 24:17-21Hope of Resurrection

 17Now after many years I came to bring alms to my nation, and offerings.
 18Whereupon certain Jews from Asia found me purified in the temple, neither with multitude, nor with tumult.
-19Who ought to be here before thee, and object, if they have ought against me.
-20Or else let these same here say, if they have found any evil doing in me, while I stood before the council; 21Except it be for this one voice, that I cried standing among them, Touching the resurrection of the dead I am called in question by you this day.
+19Who ought to have been here before thee, and object, if they had ought against me.
+20Or else let these same here say, if they have found any evil doing in me, while I stood before the council, 21Except it be for this one voice, that I cried standing among them, Touching the resurrection of the dead I am called in question by you this day.

-Paul brings the charge down to its real center.
-The conflict between Paul and the Jewish council is not really about sedition or temple violation.
-It is about the resurrection of the dead.
+Paul brings the charge down to its real center: the resurrection of the dead.
 The Sadducees deny resurrection.
 Paul affirms it.
-This is what divides them.
-It is a theological disagreement, not a crime.
+This is what divides them, a theological disagreement.
 And for that, Paul is imprisoned.

 Acts 24:22-25Felix Trembles